+PLANNED ACTUAL 2015/2016 Community engagement - where we provide information to our community and seek their views on Council's proposals.
+There is an increasing focus on engagement with Tasman residents led by our Significance And Engagement Policy.
+In response to this policy we have increased our focus on three primary areas: pre-engagement of specific proposals to gauge the level of interest, forming of a draft position and measuring the level of interest and information required for our community to engage; taking more processes online; and revisiting our standard consultation processes with a view to engaging with our communities under the theme of 'on their turf, in their time and on their terms'.
 The promotion and celebration of our history and diverse cultures through the support of organisations that preserve and display our region's heritage.
 The Community Development Department administers operating grants to the Tasman Bays Heritage Trust (Regional Museum) and the Takaka, Murchison and Motueka museums.
 The smaller local museums of Collingwood, Rockville and Aorere are supported through community grants.
 Delivery of community and recreation activities which will be funded either through rates or external sources, to promote a pride of place and community wellbeing.
-The Council provides three community centres, Murchison, Motueka and Moutere where management is subcontracted to community groups and Sport Tasman.
+The Council provides three community facilities in Murchison, Motueka and Upper Moutere where management is subcontracted to community groups and Sport Tasman.
 We have joint ownership and management of the Saxton Field complex with Nelson City Council.
 There is an increased focus on leveraging external funds to provide for community activities.
-Beyond the Council-managed events of Carols by Candlelight, Teddy Bears picnic and other events, we partner with a number of organisations and community groups to provide additional events.
-Providing an awareness of environmental and sustainability issues through environmental education programmes, to influence community behaviours and to meet Council's RMA obligations in this field.
-The Environmental Education programme continues to grow with more schools registering in the year taking the number registered to 28 (40% of schools) including 82% of kindergartens.
+Beyond the Councilmanaged events of Carols by Candlelight, Teddy Bears picnic and other events, we partner with a number of organisations and community groups to provide additional events.
+Providing an awareness of environmental and sustainability issues through environmental education programmes, to influence community behaviours and to meet Council's RMA The Environmental Education programme continues to grow with more schools registering in the year taking the number registered to 28 (40% of schools) including 82% of kindergartens. obligations in this field.
 There has been an increased focus on taking environmental issues and ideas to the community through a process 'In Your Neighbourhood' where we and associated community groups literally meet in local parks to discuss issues and possible solutions with affected and interested residents.